Create a project

 Step 1: Start a new project

-Use Project tags to enable easier organization and retrieval of the project.
-Click Create to move on to more project configurations.
+Configure project tags to enable easier organization and retrieval of the project.

-Labelbox allows you to send batches of data rows to a project for labeling.
-When you click Queue data for labeling you will be sent to Catalog where you can select a batch of data rows and send it to the project you are configuring.
+Labelbox allows you to send a batch or batches of data rows to a project for labeling.
+When you click Add data you will be sent to Catalog, where you can select a batch of data rows and send it to the project you are configuring.

-Next, you will be prompted to name your batch and assign data row priority.
-Click Submit batch to send this batch to your labeling project.
+Next, you will have the option to configure the data row priority settings.
+Select Submit to send this batch to your labeling project.

 The final required step is to select the labeling interface (editor) that your project will use.
 To learn more about the various editors available, see our docs on labeling editors.